 I like to say if you’re already spent $50,000 to $150,000 for your van, investing another $300 to add easy-to-use and reliable leveling functionality is relatively affordable – especially if you sleep better in a leveled van or have an older-style absorption refrigerator.

-One year manufacturer defects warranty.
+Two-year manufacturer defects warranty.

 Protect the Flat-Jack from punctures by making sure the area you are using the jack is free of sharp objects such as rocks, twigs, glass, etc. You might also consider placing a rubber or plastic mat below the Flat-Jack in troublesome areas.
 The Flat-Jack is very durable but not invincible!